June 07, 2021

 For the employers in our membership, one of the most pressing concerns in recent months has been preparing for post-pandemic life, and more specifically, hiring.
 At Veris Insights, learning how to attract talent in the post-pandemic market has been a top priority.

-This spring, we surveyed 2000+ experienced professionals and 100+ employers to gauge candidates’ preferences and employers’ plans for the transition to in-person work, focusing on DEI strategies and diverse talent.
+This spring, we surveyed 2000+ experienced professionals and 100+ employers to gauge candidates’ preferences and employers’ plans for the transition to in-person work, focusing on DEI strategies and underrepresented talent.
 These are our largest findings.

 (1) Candidates are demanding remote flexibility.